-Materials and apparatus were as previously described for the controlled experiment with the following exceptions: 1) detection activities involved real fires so the controlled sources and dataloggers were not required, 2) most flights took place in an EC130 helicopter; however during one sortie it was necessary to fly in an AS350 and 3) IR still images were taken using a FLIR ThermaCAM P25.
+Materials and apparatus were as previously described for the controlled experiment with the following exceptions: (1) detection activities involved real fires so the controlled sources and dataloggers were not required, (2) most flights took place in an EC130 helicopter, although during one sortie it was necessary to fly in an AS350, and (3) IR still images were taken using a FLIR ThermaCAM P25 (FLIR Systems, Inc., Wilsonville, OR, USA).
 All crew wore Generation III, ANVIS 4949 binocular NVGs.